Chapter 4: Knowledge Modeling and Probabilistic Reasoning

 Now that the node is defined, we can draw the arcs connecting it to and .

 The yellow warning triangles indicate that the Conditional Probability Tables of and have yet to be filled.
 Thus, we need to open the Node Editor and set these probabilities.
-We will assume that the probability of your bag making the connection is 0% given a time of 0 minutes and 100% with a Transit time of 60 minutes.
+We will assume that the probability of your bag making the connection is 0% given a time of 0 minutes and 100% with a time of 60 minutes.
 Between those values, the probability of a successful transfer increases linearly with time.

 The very same function also applies to your colleague’s bag, so we enter the same conditional probabilities for the node by copying and pasting the previously entered table.